mavjav-edu/pcc/appendix_a/README.md

 Homebrew depends on Apple's Xcode package, so open a terminal and run the following command:

     $ xcode-select --install
+    xcode-select: note: install requested for command line developer tools

 Click through the confirmation dialogs that pop up.
 Next, install Homebrew with the following command:

-    $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 Make sure you include a space between `curl -fsSL` and the URL.
-The `-e` in this command tells Ruby (the programming language Homebrew is written in) to execute the code that's downloaded here.
+The `-c` in this command tells bash (the default shell for macOS) to execute the code that's downloaded here.
 You should only run commands like this from sources you trust.

 To confirm that Homebrew was installed correctly, run the following command: